matthewjchin/grocerypriceanalysis/README.md

 The most notable supervised learning models include single and multiple linear regression.
 Notable Python libraries in Jupyter include NumPy, SciPy, Matplotlib, Statsmodels, Scikit-learn, Seaborn, and Pandas.

+It will cover splitting up the training and testing datasets, as well as comparing different kinds of models.
+Visualizations are also present in the interactive Python notebooks.

 Updates Log: <br>
 2024-04-26: Created ```grocerypriceanalysis``` repository <br>
 2024-04-27: Included Jupyter notebook and dataset CSV files <br>
 2024-04-28: Updated data files with respective FRED visuals and links <br>
+2024-04-29: Most up to date edits have been made<br>